 The study examined the effectiveness of Connecticut apprenticeship programs in meeting workforce demand.
 The study analyzed the alignment of supply (i.e., apprenticeship program graduates obtaining a license) and demand (job openings by trade).
-The various types of apprenticeship programs offered will be inventoried and described, including the programs’ entry and completion requirements.
+The various types of apprenticeship programs offered was inventoried and described, including the programs’ entry and completion requirements.

 In addition, the study updated certain information contained in the 2009 PRI committee study entitled Alignment of Postsecondary Education and Employment.
 Specifically, figures that provided a broad view of projected graduate supply and employer demand in certain selected occupations requiring a postsecondary education are updated to determine if changes in alignment have occurred.